excalidraw/excalidraw-blog/content/blog/one-year-of-excalidraw/index.md

 ### 🏹 Lines and Arrows

 Possibly the single most complex feature in Excalidraw, lines/arrows have come a long way since the beginning.
 Initially, we've only had two-point lines.
-Multi-point support was added by [gasimgasimzada](https://github.com/GasimGasimzada), with improvements by [dai-shi](https://github.com/dai-shi), line editing by [dwelle](https://github.com/dwelle), and by popular demand the arrow binding by [xixixao](https://github.com/xixixao).
+Multi-point support was added by [gasimgasimzada](https://github.com/GasimGasimzada), with improvements by [dai-shi](https://github.com/dai-shi), line editing by [dwelle](https://github.com/dwelle), arrowheads by [steveruizok](https://github.com/steveruizok), and by popular demand the arrow binding by [xixixao](https://github.com/xixixao).

 https://twitter.com/excalidraw/status/1292403762427039744